Facebook partners with 'Assassin's Creed' maker in cloud-gaming push

 With the Ubisoft tie-up, Facebook said its users will now have access to titles including “Hungry Shark Evolution”, “Hungry Dragon” and the blockbuster “Assassin’s Creed” franchise.

-In October, Facebook had launched a free-to-play cloud gaming feature on its social media platform, allowing users to stream and play games without downloading them. (https://reut.rs/3qJifvx)
+In October, Facebook had launched a free-to-play cloud gaming feature on its social media platform, allowing users to stream and play games without downloading them. (reut.rs/3qJifvx)

 Our Standards: The Thomson Reuters Trust Principles.